YuriAoto/grassmann/README.md

 # grassmann
-Grassmann is designed to study electronic structure theory using tools from differential geometry.
+Studying electronic structure theory using tools from differential geometry.

 Grassmann is being developed under the financial support of FAPESP - São Paulo Research Foundation, grant #2017/21199-0, at the Federal University of ABC (UFABC), Brazil.